July 1922

 Hopkinson (1988), pg 136

-Fighting in Limerick.
-See July 11th.
 After further pro-Treaty reinforcements arrive in Limerick City (under O’Duffy) the fighting intensifies with artillery being used by the pro-Treaty side to reduce the Strand Barracks to rubble.
-The fighting is over by 21st July.
+The fighting is over by July 21st

 McNamara (2018), pgs 176-179

-Two pro-Treaty soldiers (Privates John Foran and John Martin) killed in successive nights in attacks outside Mountjoy prison in Dublin.
+Two pro-Treaty soldiers (Privates John Foran and John Martin) are killed in successive nights in attacks by anti-Treaty volunteers outside Mountjoy prison in Dublin.

 Dorney (2017), pg 111